Quentin Long witnesses an extraordinary celebration of culture at Australia’s largest Indigenous event – the Garma Festival – in Arnhem Land.

-The are from the northeastern tip of the NT and Arnhem Land.
+The Yolnju are from the northeastern tip of the NT and Arnhem Land.
 Their most famous exports are the didgeridoo and the Yothu Yindi band.
 The band’s lead singer, Mandawuy Yunupingu, is a key figure in the clan and the Yothu Yindi foundation.
-His brother Galarrwuy was the real seat of power in the nation.
+His brother, Galarrwuy, was the real seat of power in the nation.
 Together with a number of other families, the Yunupingu are responsible for the Yolnju people being one of the most respected, powerful and pioneering of all Aboriginal peoples.

 Where is it?

-Garma is held 30min drive from Nhulunbuy on the Gove Peninsula at a place called Gulkula.
-In Yolnju culture this is the home of the didgeridoo, known as a yidaki.
+Garma is held a 30-minute drive from Nhulunbuy on the Gove Peninsula at a place called Gulkula.
+In Yolnju culture, this is the home of the didgeridoo, known as a yidaki.
 It’s at Gulkula that the yidaki was first made in Australia centuries ago.

 How do I get there?